 Prerequisite: Departmental approval.
 Open to grades 11 and 12.
 Upon successful completion of this course, students have the option to take the Advanced Placement (AP) examination in early May.
-The 2019-2020 AP exam fee is \$94 per exam.
+The 2019-2020 exam fee was \$94 per exam.
 There may be additional district fees associated with the administration of AP exams, which is allowed by College Board policy.